Shinjuku Ni-chōme: Scene specialization

 The lifeblood of the gay neighborhood, the majority of Nichōme's hundreds of night clubs typically seat fewer than a dozen customers, who preferably represent a club's specialized subset of the gay subculture.
 In a society where traditionally most of the population was expected to marry, many LGBT Japanese choose to privately express their sexuality within the anonymity of specialty clubs in areas like Ni-chōme.
 To achieve this specialization, clubs are typically segregated by "scene".
-There are bars that cater specifically to the bear community, BDSM, muscular men, young men, butch and femme lesbians, etc. Club owners called “masters” or “mama-sans” try to attract the unique crowds that characterize their clubs, going so far as to deny service or charge additional fees to less-desired customers.
-For example, Nichōme nightclub Avanti charges a ¥1000 entrance fee to women and gay men, and ¥1500 to “typical” men; club Kusuo, ¥1000 to men, ¥1500 to women; and club Koimo, ¥1500 to gay men, and ¥2000 to everyone else.
+There are bars that cater specifically to the bear community, BDSM, muscular men, young men, butch and femme lesbians, etc.

 While most bar owners do accommodate new and non-Japanese customers, the scene is primarily geared toward regular customers who are Japanese.
 Some venues discourage or prohibit non-Japanese from entering, regardless of Japanese language ability.
 At most bars in Shinjuku Ni-chōme, patrons sit at a counter and chat with the bartender.
 Karaoke is popular, and gay magazines are often available.
 Most bars offer a “bottle keep” (ボトルキープ) system, so many regular customers choose to keep their own bottles of liquor at their favorite bars.
 This loyalty is then repaid by bar-organized outings to onsen, hanami parties, picnics, and gay sporting events.
 Bars maintain large commemorative photo albums of these outings.
-In contrast, a handful of establishments target foreigners with English advertising.
-Five clubs—Advocates, Arty Farty, Dragon, GB, and Rehab—are particularly popular amongst foreign men and their admirers, but they do not offer bottle-keep services.
-Advocates, though very small, is especially known for large weekend crowds of natives and foreigners that spill out onto the sidewalk and adjacent street.

 Neighborhood events

-Although there are no gay clubs in Ni-chōme that can hold more than 100 customers, large gay events held throughout the year attract up to several thousand people to the area.
+Although few gay clubs in Ni-chōme can hold more than 100 customers, large gay events held throughout the year attract up to several thousand people to the area: